PrestaShop/open-source/content/maintainers-guide/processes/release/prestashop/preliminary-tasks.md

 If any of above verifications fails, it MUST be addressed in a Pull Requests and merged before moving forward.
 {{% /notice %}}

+The preliminary steps are completed, you can now proceed to the [build steps][create-build].

 [security-checker]: https://github.com/fabpot/local-php-security-checker
 [register-new-hook]: {{< devdocs "development/components/hook/register-new-hook/" >}}
 [fos-js-routing]: <https://github.com/FriendsOfSymfony/FOSJsRoutingBundle>